EddieAbbondanzio/eddieabbondanz.io/content/post/civic/the-revival-part-12/index.md

 ---
 title: "Revival of the Hatch Part 12: No More Cabin Water Leaks"
 date: 2023-11-27
-series: "93 EG Hatch Build"
+category: "93 EG Hatch Build"
+series: "Revival of the Hatch"
 type: "post"
 ---